ForceMachi/MoveKnight/readme.txt

-All tasks are taken from the course to Stepik.
+All tasks are taken from the course to Stepik

 Course:
 https://stepik.org/course/58852